nucleom42/thrive_takehome/README.md

 ## Build instruction:

-This application built using using Ruby 3.1.2 with several application dependencies listed at the [Gemfile](Gemfile)
+This application built using using pure Ruby 3.1.2 with several application dependencies listed at the [Gemfile](Gemfile)

 For starting given rails application locally it is required to run next console commands: